Careers News

 The Humber Outreach Programme

-This year, we will be continuing to work with the Humber Outreach Programme (HOP) to enhance the careers provision already offered by Withernsea High School.
+We continue to work with the Humber Outreach Programme (HOP) to enhance the careers provision already offered by Withernsea High School.

 HOP will help further develop links with Higher Education providers as well as support CEIAG activities within the school.
+HOP will also deliver activites and events (e.g Future Thinking and oracy workshops) to develop students' learning skills, employability skills and understanding of options post-16.

 For further information on HOP, please see the following link: https://hop-humber.co.uk